ton-community/ton-docs/docs/develop/dapps/tutorials/simple-zk-on-ton.md

 });
 ```

-Are you ready to verify your first proof on TON blockchain? let's run the test and see the result:
+Are you ready to verify your first proof on TON blockchain?
+To start off this process, let's run the Blueprint test by inputting the following:
 ```bash
 npx blueprint test
 ```

-Result should be like this:
+The result should be as follows:
 ```bash
  PASS  tests/ZkSimple.spec.ts
   ZkSimple